saiqi1999/BuildingScalableDistributedSystem/HW4/README.md

 1. Deploy or start [Server] locally on a tomcat instance, RMQ, Redis ip hardcoded need to change possibly
 2. Redis server need to start and accept connection remotely to get data

-If you want to populate or provide data in future, the steps:
-1. Ensure Redis server started and protected mode off, firewall added your ip access, port 6379
+3. Ensure Redis server started and protected mode off, firewall added your ip access, port 6379
-2. Use "remove" class in [Client] and purge all data in Redis, Redis ip hardcoded
+4. Use "remove" class in [Client] and purge all data in Redis, Redis ip hardcoded
-3. Start [Consumer], firewall add consumer ip to Redis's security group, port 6379
+5. Start [Consumer], firewall add consumer ip to Redis's security group, port 6379
-4. Start [Server] locally or remote, some ip hardcoded need to change possibly
+6. Start [Server] locally or remote, some ip hardcoded need to change possibly
-5. Use [Client] reach [Server] by giving proper arguments, run populate method
+7. Use [Client] reach [Server] by giving proper arguments, run populate method